Hackers News Hackers News

 The Full Exploit Chain

-An attacker could embed the vulnerable Arkose component inside a hidden <iframe> on any malicious webpage.
-Upon a victim simply visiting the page, the attacker’s script sends a postMessage payload containing an HTML injection string such as <img src=x onerror="...">.
-The CAPTCHA component renders it as HTML, firing arbitrary JavaScript in the context of a-cdn.claude.ai.
+An attacker could initiate the exploit by embedding the vulnerable Arkose component within a hidden on any malicious webpage.
+When a victim simply visited this page, the attacker’s script would send a postMessage payload containing a crafted HTML injection string, such as .
+The CAPTCHA component would then render this string as HTML, executing arbitrary JavaScript within the context of a-cdn.claude.ai.

-That injected script then calls chrome.runtime.sendMessage() targeting the Claude extension with any attacker-controlled prompt.
-The extension sees a trusted *.claude.ai origin, passes it through, and Claude executes the instruction as if the user typed it.
+This injected script would then call chrome.runtime.sendMessage(), targeting the Claude extension with an attacker-controlled prompt.
+The extension, perceiving the message as originating from a trusted *.claude.ai origin, would pass it through, allowing Claude to execute the instruction as if it were a legitimate user command.

-Because Claude’s extension operates as an autonomous browser agent capable of navigating pages, executing JavaScript, and interacting with web services, an attacker’s injected prompt carried the same trust level as legitimate user instructions.
+The entire attack chain unfolded silently, requiring no clicks, displaying no permission dialogs, and providing no visible indicators to the user.
+Given that the Claude extension functions as an autonomous browser agent capable of navigating pages, executing JavaScript, and interacting with web services, an attacker’s injected prompt carried the same level of trust as legitimate user instructions.

-Demonstrated attack scenarios included stealing persistent Google OAuth access tokens, reading Gmail and Google Drive contents, and exfiltrating LLM conversation history.
+Demonstrated attack scenarios included the theft of persistent Google OAuth access tokens, unauthorized reading of Gmail and Google Drive contents, and the exfiltration of large language model (LLM) conversation history.

 The vulnerability was responsibly disclosed to Anthropic via HackerOne on December 26, 2025.
-Anthropic confirmed and triaged within 24 hours and deployed a fix on January 15, 2026, replacing the wildcard allowlist with a strict origin check requiring exactly https://claude.ai.
+Anthropic confirmed and triaged the issue within 24 hours and deployed a fix on January 15, 2026.
+This fix replaced the permissive wildcard allowlist with a strict origin check, requiring messages to originate precisely from https://claude.ai.

-The Arkose Labs XSS was separately reported on February 3, 2026, confirmed within 24 hours, and fully patched by February 19, 2026, with the vulnerable URL now returning a 403 response.
+The Arkose Labs XSS was separately reported on February 3, 2026, confirmed within 24 hours, and fully patched by February 19, 2026.
+The vulnerable URL now returns a 403 response.

-This attack exposes a systemic risk in AI browser agents: the security perimeter is only as strong as the weakest trusted origin.
-Third-party vendor components hosted on first-party subdomains silently expand that trust boundary in ways that aren’t immediately obvious.
+This incident highlights a systemic risk in AI browser agents: the security perimeter is inherently limited by the weakest trusted origin.
+Third-party vendor components hosted on first-party subdomains can silently expand this trust boundary in ways that are not immediately apparent.
+As AI assistants gain deeper browser access, they become higher-value targets for attackers, turning supply chain trust issues into exploitable attack surfaces.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.